Dreamboi: Film rating

 Dreamboi was initially rated X by the Movie and Television Review and Classification Board (MTRCB) on October 16 effectively banning it for public exhibition.
 It failed an appeal in October 20 with the X-rating affirmed by the MTRCB.
-The MTRCB justified its initial X-rating due to its "prolonged sexually explicit scenes" while acknoledging Dreamboi "offers important representation and commentary".
+The MTRCB justified its initial X-rating due to its "prolonged sexually explicit scenes" while acknowledging Dreamboi "offers important representation and commentary".
 Rodina insist the film is "not pornography" and is an adult film which explores a trans woman's desire.

 It was proposed that the film be reshoot with a cisgender male actor in a bid to downgrade the X-rating.
 UP Cinema condemned MTRCB's rating as censorship and queer erasure.
 Sassa Gurl says that Dreamboi was being singled out since the CineSilip entries also had sexual themes and says the rating reeks of transphobia.Dreamboi was given a R-18 rating on its third review on October 21.